Deciding what action to take

 commence an investigation.

 The ICAC has considerable discretion in determining the matters it investigates.
 However, it is required to investigate all matters referred to it by both Houses of the NSW Parliament.

 The ICAC has extensive investigative powers to enable it to effectively investigate allegations of corrupt conduct.
 Decisions as to which investigative techniques are to be used are influenced by factors such as the nature of the conduct being considered, whether it has occurred in the past or is still occurring, whether there are witnesses and/or documents to provide evidentiary support to the allegations, and the seriousness of the conduct.

 Conducting a number of interviews, for some allegations, may be all that is required to complete the investigation.
 More complex matters, however, require the ICAC to use its statutory powers to productively investigate the matter.

 The purpose of an ICAC investigation is to determine what has occurred or is occurring and whether the conduct of any person amounts to corrupt conduct as defined in the ICAC Act.

 As part of its investigation the ICAC may hold compulsory examinations or public inquiries.
-All investigations which involve a public inquiry or are referred to the ICAC by both Houses of Parliament must be reported to Parliament.
+All investigations that involve a public inquiry, or are referred to the ICAC by both Houses of Parliament, must be reported to Parliament.